domainr/domainr-search-box/README.md

 * limit: A number for the max number of results to display.
 Optional; default = 20.
 * registrar: Limit the search to results applicable to just this registrar.
 * defaults: Include the given default zones (an array of strings) in your search.
-* onSelect: A function to be called when the user selects a domain.
+* onSelect: An optional function to be called when the user selects a domain (if omitted, a new window will open with a recommended registrar for that result).
 Receives a single object with these properties:
   * domain
   * host
   * path